 - High blood sugar levels

 - Loss of appetite

 - Pain management in general

-Testing or evaluation procedures at the kindergartens may include:
+Testing or evaluation procedures at the kindergartens, child care centres, or schools, may include:

 - Skin disorders